-Where can you go to find food Network stars, a White House chef and thousands of school lunch ladies under one roof?
-The School nutrition Association's Annual National Conference, of course!
+Where can you go to find Food Network stars, a White House chef and thousands of school lunch ladies under one roof?
+The School Nutrition Association’s Annual National Conference, of course!
 Thanks to the SNA I was able to join in the fun in Denver earlier this week, taste some new product offerings, and gather loads of information about school lunch programs.
 And let me tell you, school lunch is not what it used to be!

 The School Nutrition Association (SNA) Annual National Conference (ANC)